 How to Serve Fry Bread

 Trust me, serving Fry Bread is the least of your worries.
-Having enough Indian Fry Bread on the other hand is always a challenge.
+Having enough friedbread on the other hand is always a challenge.
 It's just so good.

 Served with Powder Sugar and Honey is a perfect snack or treat.
+Or toss into a cinnamon sugar mixture right out of the oil is a family favorite too.
 And of course with savory toppings like tender beef in taco seasonings loaded with lettuce, tomato, salsa, sour cream, cheese, and avocado is an amazing meal.

 How to Reheat Indian Fry Bread